vtorosyan/vtorosyan.github.io/_posts/2026/2026-03-28-dem-in-grafana.md

 What I ended up learning was that Digital Experience Monitoring is not really about collecting more signals.
 It is about how quickly you can move through the steps that matter: detect, scope, select a session, view what happened, diagnose, fix, and validate.

 ## From signals to understanding

-Digital Experience Monitoring (DEM) is often described in terms of signals: synthetic checks, frontend telemetry, logs and traces and so forth.
+Digital Experience Monitoring (DEM) is often described in terms of signals: [synthetic checks](https://grafana.com/docs/grafana-cloud/testing/synthetic-monitoring/), [frontend observability](https://grafana.com/docs/grafana-cloud/monitor-applications/frontend-observability/), logs and traces and so forth.
 Coming from the outside, that framing made sense.
 But once I started using the system, something became clear very quickly:

 > the problem isn’t collecting signals, it’s making sense of them when something breaks